arbgar/metis/Business Fundamentals/Project/Final Deliverable/bf_report.md

 ## Design

-Food Deserts are a signficant challenge in the United States, both in rural and urban communities.
+Food Deserts are a significant challenge in the United States, both in rural and urban communities.
 The USDA defines a Food Desert as a low-income census tract where a substantial number or substantial share of residents do not have easy access to a supermarket or large grocery store.
-Generally this distance is 0.5 miles in urban locations and 10 miles in rural locations.
+Generally, this distance is 0.5 miles in urban locations and 10 miles in rural locations.
 The challenge is so severe in Washington DC, particularly in Wards 7 and 8, that DC Hunger Solutions has set closing gaps at a distance of 1 mile as its goal.

 Supporting the DC Hunger Solutions approach, this analysis sets the definition of a Food Desert at 1600 meters (approximately 1 mile) and assesses the impact to all, not just low income, populations.
 For the DC Hunger Solutions community approach to be viable, there will need to be residents of all economical situations.
 The pilot nature of the recommended program along with the need for limited additional infrastructure for a company like 4P Foods, makes this assessment and subsequent possible while limiting the risk of overextending.